 How to apply for a Blue Badge

-You can apply online at GOV.UK below – they’ll forward the form to us to check and make a decision about whether you qualify.
+You can apply online at GOV.UK below.
+They’ll forward the form to us to check and make a decision about whether you qualify.
 The online application will tell you what evidence you'll need to support your application.

 When you’ll receive your badge

-If you meet the Department for Transport criteria and have provided all relevant information, you should receive your Blue Badge within six to eight weeks from the date we receive your documentation.
+If you meet the Department for Transport criteria and have provided all relevant information you should receive your Blue Badge within six to eight weeks from the date we receive your documentation.

 Using your Blue Badge

-Only you can use your Blue Badge; you can use it whether you’re the driver or a passenger but it must not be used by anyone else if you’re not in the vehicle.
+Only you can use your Blue Badge.
+You can use it whether you’re the driver or a passenger but it must not be used by anyone else if you’re not in the vehicle.
 You need to make sure it's displayed properly in the vehicle so it can be seen easily.

-It's illegal to use your badge after it's expiry date, and you may be fined up to £1000 or lose your badge if you don't stick to the law.
+It's illegal to use your badge after its expiry date and you may be fined up to £1000 or lose your badge if you don't stick to the law.

-How to renew your badge
+Renewing your badge

 Your Blue Badge is valid for up to three years.
-If you still need a Blue Badge after this time, you must reapply.
+If you still need a Blue Badge after this time you must re-apply.

 There are exemptions to the three year period, so we'll advise you if your Blue Badge is valid for a different time period when we issue it.

-You should apply to renew your badge well before the old one expires as it may take six to eight weeks to issue you with a new one.
+You should apply to renew your badge well before your old one expires as it may take six to eight weeks to issue you with a new one.
 You’ll need to include a new photograph as we can't re-use the one from your expired badge.

-If your Blue Badge is damaged, or has been stolen, we can issue you with a replacement.
+If your Blue Badge has been lost, stolen or damaged you can order a replacement online.
 This will be supplied with the same expiry date as your original badge.
 We’ll update our records to show that your original is no longer valid.

-Returning the badge if someone has died
+Returning a badge if someone has died